Pac-Man (Atari 2600 video game): Development

 To deal with these limitations, Frye simplified the maze's intricate pattern of corridors to a more repetitive pattern.
-The small tan pellets in the arcade original were changed to rectangular "wafers" that shared the color of the wall; this change was necessitated because both the pellets and walls were drawn with the 2600's Playfield graphics, which have a fixed width.
-To achieve the visual effect of wafers disappearing as Pac-Man eats them, the actual map of the maze was updated as the data was written into the Playfield registers, excluding the pellets that had been eaten.
-The 2600's Player-Missile graphics system (sprites) was used for the remaining objects; the one-bit-wide Missiles were used to render the flashing power pills and the center of the vitamin.
-Pac-Man and ghost characters were implemented using the 2600's two Player objects, with one being used for Pac-Man and the other being used for all four ghosts; as a result, each ghost only appears once out of every four frames.
-This creates a flickering effect that takes advantage of the slow phosphorescent fade of CRT monitors and the concept of persistence of vision, resulting in the image appearing to linger on screen longer; however, the flickering remains noticeable, and makes each individual ghost's color nearly impossible to discern.
+The small tan pellets in the arcade original were changed to rectangular "wafers" that shared the color of the wall, a change necessitated because both the pellets and walls were drawn with the 2600's fixed-width Playfield graphics.
+To achieve the effect of wafers disappearing as Pac-Man eats them, the actual map of the maze was updated as the data was written into the Playfield registers, excluding the pellets that had been eaten.
+The 2600's Player-Missile graphics system (sprites) was used for the remaining objects: the one-bit-wide Missiles were used to render the flashing power pills and the center of the vitamin.
+Pac-Man and ghost characters were implemented using the 2600's two Player objects, with one being used for Pac-Man and the other for all four ghosts.
+Consequently, each ghost only appears once out of every four frames.
+This creates a flickering effect that takes advantage of the slow phosphorescent fade of CRT monitors and the concept of persistence of vision, resulting in the image appearing to linger on screen longer.
+However, the flickering is noticeable and makes each individual ghost's color nearly impossible to discern.
 Frye chose to abandon plans for a flicker-management system to minimize the flashing in part because Atari didn't seem to care about that issue in its zeal to have the game released.
 According to Frye, his game also did not conform to the arcade game's color scheme in order to comply with Atari's official home product policy that only space-type games should feature black backgrounds.
-Another quality impact was his decision that two-player gameplay was important, which meant that the 23 bytes required to store the current difficulty, the state of the dots on the current maze, remaining lives, and the score had to be doubled for a second player, consuming 46 of the 2600's meager 128-byte memory, which precluded its use for additional game data and features.
+Another quality impact was his decision that two-player gameplay was important, which meant that the 23 bytes required to store the current difficulty, the state of the dots on the current maze, remaining lives, and the score had to be doubled for a second player, consuming 46 of the 2600's meager 128-byte memory and preventing their use for additional game features.